‘Arrow’ TV Series Star Stephen Amell To Turn Villain For New Wrestling Show ‘Heels’

 And one of the driving forces behind the show’s success has been star, Stephen Amell.

 Everyone is now aware of the high profile media events and good deeds of the Marvel Cinematic Universe (MCU) stars.
 But Stephen Amell was incredibly interactive with his fans on social media before it was a trend to do so.
-He also shows fans he cares, such as how he treated a cancer survivor named Sarah at Comic-Con.
+He also shows fans he cares, such as how Stephen Amell showed he is a real hero with his treatment of a 12 year old fan and cancer survivor named Sara at multiple Comic Cons, interactions that went viral online.

 Amell would always do Facebook Live Q&A’s, post Instagram videos from the set, and just generally engage with fans.
 Most notably, he would ask fans to submit Fan Art to him.
 He would then directly share them on his own Facebook page.
 And keep in mind, this is at a time when the star was relatively unknown during the first seasons of Arrow.